BonairExpress

-Bonair Express (legally Dutch Eagle Express N.V) was an airline based in Bonaire, a Caribbean island that is a special municipality of the Netherlands.
+BonairExpress (legally Dutch Eagle Express N.V) was an airline based in Bonaire, a Caribbean island that is a special municipality of the Netherlands.
 It was the regional airline for the Netherlands Antilles and also acted as a feeder for DutchCaribbeanExel while under the BonairExel brand and part of the ExelAviation Group and later for KLM for its long-haul services to Europe.
 Its main base was in Bonaire, with focus cities in Aruba and Curaçao.
 It was merged into Dutch Antilles Express in 2005.

 History

 The airline was established in 2003 and started operations on 18 August 2003.

-The airline was established by Air Exel Netherlands, a KLM regional partner.
+The airline was established as a shuttle service by Air Exel Netherlands, a KLM regional partner.
 It was formerly known as BonairExel and was wholly owned by Bonair Bellegings Participatie Maatschappij.
 BonairExel formed part of the ExelAviation Group as the initial feeder between the islands of the Netherlands Antilles.
 In 2005, Bonair Express merged with Curaçao Express and formed Dutch Antilles Express.

 Initially, regarding aircraft, those flying under the BonairExel brand were used interisland between Aruba, Bonaire and Curaçao.
 The one under CuraçaoExel was used on the Bonaire-Curaçao-Sint Maarten route and the one under ArubaExel was planned to be used on the Aruba-Venezuela routes connecting to and from Bonaire/Curaçao but never commenced due to the dismantling of the ExelAviation Group.
 The Embraer 145 was planned to be used to fly to the United States but was considered too small in size and baggage space.